petia182/drover/README.md

 - Add functionality for pagination
 - Add google autocomplete to the location in the search filter
 - Fully responsive
+- Styling as close as possible to the live site https://www.joindrover.com/cars/search

 ### Live app: